Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-computer-memory.md

 ### How the CPU Uses RAM

-Since the CPU is responsible for running computer programs, the CPU will use RAM to hold temporary data while an application is running.
+The CPU is responsible for running computer programs.
+When we start a program, first it gets copied into RAM.
+Then the CPU starts fetching instructions from the RAM containing the program code.
+As it carries out those instructions, it will also use RAM to read and write the temporary data the application needs while it's running.

-The CPU can directly access RAM, so the CPU can rely on it a lot!
+Modern CPUs are very fast, and need a lot of data to stay busy.
+As a result, the CPU will end up accessing RAM billions of times every second!
+Fortunately, the connection between the CPU and RAM is direct and dependable, allowing this incredible system to operate reliably.

 ## Check for Understanding